elbosso/csrbuilderswinggui/README.md

 * combination of the public and private key with the certificate to create a digital identity in the form of a PKCS#12 container.

+The form that is presented for the user to fill out does ask questions about the individual RDNs making up the CN for the certificate.
+Currently, the following RDNs are supported - if present in the used configuration file:

+* CountryName
+* StateOrProvince
+* Locality
+* Organization
+* OrganizationalUnit
+* SurName
+* SerialNumber
+* StreetAddress
+* Title
+* GivenName
+* UserID
+* DomainComponent
+* CommonName
+* EMailAddress

 ## Build

 The project can be built and executed using this command